 Guitar Chalk focuses on four topical pillars, the first of which is online guitar lessons and music education.

-A huge part of what we do is centered around providing high-quality online content that teaches the guitar, with plenty of thorough and in-depth material, ultimately giving you a broad and comprehensive explanation of a given topic.
+A huge part of what we do is centered around providing high-quality online content that teaches the guitar with plenty of thorough and in-depth material, ultimately giving you a broad and comprehensive explanation of whatever topic is being covered.

-This piece is a central core containing all the content, outside of Guitar Chalk, that gives you a clear, complete and thorough overview of guitar-related topics.
+This piece is our central core containing all the content, outside of Guitar Chalk, that gives you a clear, complete and thorough overview of guitar-related topics.